onflow/ccf/README.md

 CCF leverages CBOR's data model and CBOR Preferred Serialization to deterministically encode values to their smallest form.

-Although using a 100% custom data format instead of leveraging an existing data format like CBOR can sometimes produce smaller encoded data size, the benefits of using CBOR outweigh this tradeoff.

 CCF separates Cadence type encoding from Cadence value encoding.
 This has two distinct advantages:

 - More compact encoding.
 Cadence type info is not repeatedly encoded unnecessarily.
 E.g. for a homogeneous array of a Cadence composite type, each element will not have its Cadence composite type info encoded repeatedly.